-NT-670 Fundamentals of Greek Exegesis
+NT-878 Fundamentals of Greek Exegesis

 An introduction to in-depth Bible study using Greek references, principles of Greek grammar, and a process of analysis and synthesis resulting in the student's drafting of a commentary on a New Testament epistle.
-No prior Greek language study is required.
-This course is helpful and useful for any student of the Bible, regardless of the student's knowledge level of the Greek language prior to the course.
-[This course is only offered for credit and may not be taken for non-credit/audit.
-For M.Div. and Th.M. students only.]
-4 credits
+[This course is only offered for credit.For M.Div. and Th.M. students only.
+Prerequisite: NT-772 and NT-774]